;

 5

-The remaining elective courses can be chosen from any non-core 5-credit AM graduate courses (200 or above) with approval from the student's official advisor or the graduate director.
-Elective courses outside of AM will be considered if approved by the student's official advisor or the graduate director.
+The remaining elective courses can be chosen from any non-core 5-credit AM graduate courses (between course numbers 201 and 279) with approval from the graduate director.
+Elective courses outside of AM will be considered if approved by the graduate director.

 Note that some upper-division electives may be allowed, bearing in mind that no more than a total of 15 credits of upper-division courses may be used to satisfy the degree requirements.